simonsobs/sofind/README.md

 * A user's `.sofind_config.yaml` may have several different "data model" blocks, so that they can select from their desired data model at runtime.
 * It is *not* necessary to have a "product" block for every product in a data model.
 In this example, if you omit the `beams` block, then a call to load a beam from disk (for any beam "subproduct") would raise an error, but the other products, like `maps`, would be unaffected.
 Thus, users do not need to make any other changes to `sofind` or their setup if some products do not exist on their system.
 * It is *not* necessary to have a "subproduct" path for every subproduct in a product.
 In this example, if you omit the `pwv_split_path` from the `maps` block, then a call map methods with the keyword argument `subproduct='pwv_split'` would raise an error without affecting other subproducts.
 Thus, users do not need to make any other changes to `sofind` or their setup if some subproducts do not exist on their system.
-* By convention, the default "subproduct" passed to the methods in each product implementation (e.g. `read_map` in `sofind/products/maps/__init__.py`) is called "default".
-Thus, most "product" blocks in a `.sofind_config.yaml` file will have, at minimum, a `default_path`.
+* For many products (but not all!) the default "subproduct" passed to the methods in each product implementation (e.g. `read_map` in `sofind/products/maps/__init__.py`) is called "default".
+Thus, many (but not all!) "product" blocks in a `.sofind_config.yaml` file will have, at minimum, a `default_path`.
 However, there is nothing special about this name as far as whether it must be present or may be omitted from the `.sofind_config.yaml` file.

 ## If you would like to contribute a product to `sofind`
 There are four steps: